 At the head of the Dart is Dartmouth Castle.
-The castle was built after Edward IV offered £30 a year "for ever" to the town burgesses if they would erect a "tower with a chain sufficient in length and strength to stretch across the mouth of the haven".
+The castle was built after Edward IV offered 30 pounds a year "for ever" to the town burgesses if they would erect a "tower with a chain sufficient in length and strength to stretch across the mouth of the haven".
 The castle was begun in 1388 and not finished until about 1403.
 Only one round tower survives, with a section of wall and a deep moat.
 The castle, which is now in the care of English Heritage, can be reached by ferry from the town between Easter and the end of October.

-St. Petrox Church dates back to the 12th century, and it was the place of worship for the soldiers of Dartmouth Castle during the later Middle Ages.
-More striking is St Saviour's, built in 1372 and remodeled in the late medieval period and again in the early 17th century.
+St Petrox Church dates back to the 12th century, and it was the place of worship for the soldiers of Dartmouth Castle during the later Middle Ages.
+More striking is St Saviour's, built in 1372 and remodelled in the late medieval period and again in the early 17th century.
 The interior is richly furnished, and the traceried rood screen is especially striking.
 An early 15th century brass of a former mayor and his two wives lies in the floor of the chancel.

 The area around the harbour is full of fine 18th century houses, most adorned with hanging baskets of flowers in the summer months.
-The Butterwalk is even earlier, with an enjoyable series of 17th century houses, including that housing the Dartmouth Museum.
-But these buildings are newcomers compared to the restored 14th century Cherub, a delightful half-timbered building on Higher Street.
+The Butterwalk is even earlier, with an enjoyable series of 17th-century houses, including that housing the Dartmouth Museum.
+But these buildings are newcomers compared to the restored 14th-century Cherub, a delightful half-timbered building on Higher Street.

 One of the most influential natives of Dartmouth was Thomas Newcomen (1663-1729), who developed an engine driven by steam at atmospheric pressure.
-Newcomen's invention helped speed the advent of the steam engine and provided impetus for the Industrial Revolution.
+Newcomen's invention helped speed the advent of the steam engine and provided the impetus for the Industrial Revolution.
 A working Newcomen engine dating to the late 18th century stands beside the Tourist Information Centre.

 The Paignton and Dartmouth Steam Railway runs along the coast daily from June-September, and on selected days in April, May, and October.
 Rail trips can be combined with river cruises to make for an enjoyable day out.